 Dr. Charles Baldwin Langford, was born on the 27th of June, 1867 to John Abraham Langford and the former Mary M. Grover.
 His parents were farmers and he was born in Harwich Twp, Kent County.
 Dr. Langford’s family moved to Camden Township in 1879 and according to the 1881 census, his father’s occupation was listed as storekeeper.
 Dr. Langford was the eldest of 6 children.
-His siblings were Sherman born in 1870, Ida born in 1872, John Stewart born in 1879, Alfred Edward born in 1881 and Rowena born in 1883.
+His siblings were; George Sherman Langford was born in 1870, Ida Langford was born in 1872, John Stewart Langford was born in 1879, Alfred Edward Langford was born in 1881 and Rowena Langford was born in 1883.

 In 1882, Dr. Langford attended Toronto Collegiate Institute.
 In 1884, Dr. Langford pursued his medical studies at The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1888.
 That same year, he received his M.D. and Master of Surgery from Victoria College.
 He interned at Toronto General Hospital.
 According to the 1928 Ontario Medical Register, Dr. Langford joined the College of Physicians and Surgeons on the 8th of May, 1888.